Bulk billed telehealth. See a GP online

 Are the doctors real GPs or nurse practitioners?

-All NewDoc consultations are conducted by AHPRA-registered General Practitioners who hold full Fellowship of the Royal Australian College of General Practitioners (FRACGP).
+All NewDoc consultations are conducted by Australian-trained General Practitioners.
 NewDoc does not use nurse practitioners for consultations.

 What if I am not eligible for bulk billing?

-If you are not eligible for bulk billing, a private consultation fee of up to $64.50 applies for a 10-minute telehealth appointment.
+If you are not eligible for bulk billing, a private consultation fee of $69.95 applies for a 10-minute telehealth appointment.
 This still includes all scripts, certificates, and referrals at no extra charge.

 What do I need for a telehealth appointment?